 And yet… She’s hardly in it!
 Strain is bumped off in a freak accident early doors, in a tumble from the balcony of the plush home she shares with her hexed hubby, Larry Poindexter.
 But it’s to the former Penthouse Pet’s credit that her beguiling aura emanates from every frame of Sorceress; a fact accentuated by Wynorski’s tight-as-a-drum direction.
 An artiste who truly understands the power of strong female characters (cf: Chopping Mall, Hard to Die, The Assault (1996)) as well as their obvious aesthetic allure (few this side of Russ Meyer shoot a pair of melons as reverentially), Wynorski tackles Sorceress with a master’s touch and carefully laces the film with Strain’s looming spectral essence: a ghostly glimpse of the scantily clad Amazonian here, a prolonged close-up of her wet-slicked portrait there, and — the standout — a potent all-girl threesome as her spirit infiltrates the thirsty dreams of the equally delectable Rochelle Swanson.

 Joining Strain and Swanson in this jaw-dropping lesbonic tangle is the aforementioned Naples, and Wynorki’s bodacious bevy of babes — a smorgasbord of vixens second only to his preceding pair-up with Ray, Dinosaur Island (1994) — is completed by Linda Blair.
 While The Exorcist (1973) moppet-cum-Chained Heat (1983) siren sadly remains clothed (to the chagrin of my fellow raincoat brigaders), she oozes a seductively sinister menace as Sorceress’ primary antagonist.
 The spell-casting rival of Strain’s shapely witchy-poo, Blair and Strain’s seemingly eternal feud intensifies once Strain’s hocus-pocus results in the paralysis of Blair’s husband (the perpetually excellent Edward Albert).
 Naturally, Blair swears revenge and even Strain’s inadvertent death when the browbeaten Poindexter escapes her thrall won’t stop her.
-And what better vengeance than driving Larry-boy insane as his new old beau, his recently reacquainted ex-girlfriend Swanson, slowly transforms into the mirror image of his diabolical dead wife, thanks to her wearing of Blair’s Gynska?
+And what better vengeance than driving Larry-boy insane as his new old beau, recently reacquainted ex-girlfriend Swanson, slowly transforms into the mirror image of his diabolical dead wife, thanks to her wearing of Blair’s Gynska?

 McGee’s script is a smidge convoluted, admittedly.
 Hell, Wynorski himself agrees and says so in the typically entertaining commentary track found on Synapse’s gorgeous 2016 Blu-ray.
 But it doesn’t matter.
 Sorceress engages and delights, and Wynorski delivers the plot developments with an authority that bulldozes over the less cohesive moments.
 The supporting cast (which includes a suitably intense Michael Parks, Blacula’s (1972) William Marshall, and Wynorski stalwart Lenny Juliano) are fabulous, but Sorceress’ strongest suit is Wynorski’s firm grasp on atmospherics.

 Indeed, if Sorceress’ humping is hot, its scares are ice cold.
 Having probed kindred terrain in his brilliant Corman/Poe homage, The Haunting of Morella (1990), in Sorceress, Wynorski eschews cheap jolts and jumps in favour of bone-freezing chills and oneiric flourishes.
 His subtle use of colour is the film’s aesthetic key.
-Lensed in two weeks, primarily in a house owned by a coven of real lesbian witches (!), it’s the wine-drenched hues of Sorceress’ luxurious Gary Graver photography that Wynorski uses to clue us in on Poindexter and Swanson’s warping reality, as the rug is pulled from beneath them and they slip into a world of uncanny fantasy.
-It’s a swirling, mesmeric, and wholly intoxicating viewing experience — visual and tonal simpatico that’s in absolute keeping with Sorceress’ eerie central conceit of your existence spiralling into oblivion, as it’s twisted and puppeted by the malevolence of other people.
+Lensed in two weeks, primarily in a house owned by a real coven of lesbian witches (!), it’s the wine-drenched hues of Sorceress’ luxurious Gary Graver photography that Wynorski uses to clue us in on Poindexter and Swanson’s warping reality, as the rug is pulled from beneath them and they slip into a world of uncanny fantasy.
+It’s a swirling, mesmeric, and wholly intoxicating viewing experience — visual and tonal simpatico that’s in absolute keeping with Sorceress’ eerie central conceit of your existence spiralling into oblivion, as it’s twisted by the malevolence of other people.
 And like Strain and Blair’s storyline powers, that feeling is impossible to resist.